What happens when a hero dies in Kingsmount? This is the story where we all find out.

 Chapter 7 – He Loved This City

 Ser Weyne, Paladin Sarai, Gralash, and Karle Thunderlegs all stayed in Foundry Plaza to see that the automatons stayed put.
-Bluebell and Ordan went to the funeral with Guz, both to pay their respects, and to inform her of the massive army of temporarily inert automatons currently occupying Foundry Plaza, and some of the surrounding streets.
+Bluebell and Ordan went to the funeral with Guz, both to pay their respects, and to inform The Old Man of the massive army of temporarily inert automatons currently occupying Foundry Plaza, and some of the surrounding streets.

 For all they knew, there were more of them hidden away somewhere.